50 Strategic Interview Questions to Ask Candidates in 2025

 What questions are asked in a strategic interview?

 Strategic interview questions are used to uncover a candidate’s key attributes and develop a clearer picture of how they might perform in the open role.
-Examples include behavioral, situational, career development, self-awareness, and strategic-thinking questions that ask about past behavior, current problem-solving skills, future goals, areas for growth, professional accomplishments, values, ethics, and strategic planning.
+Examples include behavioral, situational, career development, self-awareness, and strategic-thinking questions that ask about past behavior, current problem-solving skills, future goals, areas for growth, professional accomplishments, values, ethics, the candidate’s motivations, and strategic planning.

 What questions should I ask a job candidate?